-CPT-based liquefaction triggering assessment of pumice soils using common CPT correlations for soil strength and stiffness may not be strictly applicable (Orense and Pender, 2013).
-Much of the CPT empirical database is from quartz-derived soils and it is recognised that such soils often have quite different behaviour relative to pumicious soils.
+CPT-based liquefaction triggering assessment of pumice-rich soils using common CPT correlations for soil strength and stiffness tend to underestimate the liquefaction resistance of such soils (Orense and Pender, 2013, 2015).
+All of the commonly used CPT empirical data is from quartz-derived soils and it is recognised that such soils often have guite different behaviour relative to pumiceous soils.
+This is because penetration resistance can be used as a proxy for density in silica-bases sands - however, pumiceous soils are crushable and therefore density, stiffness and strength cannot be reliably estimated from penetration resistance.
 Similar issues may arise with other non-quartz derived soils such as micas and feldspars.